mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpfa0ab-exception.md

 ---
 title: CPFA0ABException class
-description: The exception that is thrown when Operation failed for object.
-Object is {0}
+description: "The exception that is thrown when Operation failed for object.
+Object is {0} "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when Operation failed for object.
 Object is {0}